U.S. to designate Yemen's Houthi movement as foreign terrorist group | Law-Order

 U.S. to designate Yemen's Houthi movement as foreign terrorist group

-The outgoing U.S. administration is to designate Yemen's Houthi movement as a foreign terrorist organization, a move the United Nations warned could have serious repercussions for peace talks and efforts to combat the world's largest humanitarian crisis.
+The outgoing U.S. administration is to designate Yemen's Houthi movement as a foreign terrorist organization, a move the United Nations warned could undermine peace talks and make it harder to feed Yemenis enduring the world's largest humanitarian crisis.
 A leader of the Iranian-aligned group, which has been battling a Saudi-led coalition in Yemen since 2015 in a war widely seen as a proxy conflict between Iran and Saudi Arabia, said it reserved the right to respond.

 Dujarric also said the United Nations was "concerned that the designation may have a detrimental impact on efforts to resume the political process in Yemen, as well as to polarize even more the positions of the parties to the conflict."
-The U.S. administration has been piling on sanctions related to Iran in recent weeks, suggesting to some that Republican President Donald Trump wants to make it harder for Democrat Joe Biden's administration to re-engage with Iran and rejoin an international agreement on Iran's nuclear programme after he becomes president on Jan.
+U.S. President Donald Trump's administration has been piling on sanctions related to Iran in recent weeks, suggesting to some that the Republican wants to make it harder for Democrat Joe Biden's administration to re-engage with Iran and rejoin the 2015 Iran nuclear deal after he becomes president on Jan.
 20.

-Saudi Arabia, which has been attacked by missiles and drones launched from Yemen by the Houthis, said the designation would "neutralise" the Houthi threat by preventing it securing arms and funds.
-"It ... will force the leaders of the Houthi militia backed by Iran to seriously return to the negotiating table," the Foreign Ministry said in a statement.
+Saudi Arabia, which has been attacked by Houthi-launched missiles and drones from Yemen, said the move would "neutralise" the threat posed by the Houthis by depriving them of arms and funds and would bring them back to the negotiating table.
+'BANKRUPT U.S. GOVERNMENT'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)